m0bilebtw/c-engineer-completed/README.md

 Check that your file is actually a valid `.wav` and not just a renamed `.mp3` or similar

 Check that the file is still there in the `odablock-sounds` folder, if you accidentally used an incorrect file name, it won't have been loaded, and will have been deleted

+### 5. Resetting all sounds

+You can reset all the sounds by deleting the `odablock-sounds` folder and then reloading your client.
 ___

 ## Other information